arunprsh/no-code-low-code/README.md

-## Experimenting faster with low-code / no-code ML tools from AWS
+## Experimenting faster with No Code/Low Code ML tools from AWS

 The Machine Learning (ML) journey requires continuous experimentation and rapid prototyping to be successful.
 In order to create highly accurate and performant models, data scientists have to first experiment with feature engineering, model selection and optimization techniques.
 These processes are traditionally time consuming and expensive.
 In this tech talk, data scientists will learn how the low-code / no-code capabilities found in **Amazon SageMaker Data Wrangler**, **Autopilot** and **Jumpstart**, make it easier to experiment faster and bring highly accurate models to production more quickly and efficiently.